Matthew Arlington Batson: Military record

 Batson returned to duty with the scouts in March 1900 and was heavily involved in counter-guerrilla operations—with considerable success—for the next year.
 The incessant activity these operations required undermined his health.
 An Army doctor who examined him shortly before he returned to the States thought he was on the verge of a nervous breakdown.
-He mustered out of the volunteer force when it legally dissolved on 30 June 1901, but by then he had received promotion to captain in the Regular Army.
-His health did not improve even in the less stressful environment of peace-time garrison life.
-On 6 February 1902 he retired for "Disability in line of duty from wounds received in action."
-He was only thirty-five.
+He mustered out of the volunteer force when it legally dissolved on June 30 1901, but by then he had received promotion to captain in the Regular Army.
+His health did not improve.
+On 6 February 1902 he retired for "Disability in line of duty from wounds received in action” at the age of thirty-five.
 He lived another fifteen years.
 On two occasions the War Department recalled him to active duty for short stints as a recruiter.
-While on the second of these assignments, he suddenly died on 13 January 1917.
+While on the second of these assignments, he died on January 13, 1917.
 He was buried at Arlington National Cemetery, in Arlington, Virginia.

 The organization he created, now known officially as the Philippine Scouts, continued to grow and eventually included members from other Philippine ethnic groups.
 By 1903 with the war over the Scouts consisted of multiple regiments with an aggregate strength of 5,000, 40 percent of the total peace-time U.S. Army garrison in the Philippines.
 By the eve of World War II the Scouts totaled 11,000 men and were organized as infantry, cavalry, and artillery regiments and were noted for their high standards of professionalism.